wpsharks/s2member-kb/tutorials/2015/228-translating-s2member-s2member-pro.md

 For instance: Profile panels, Login/Registration Fields, and Pro-Form integrations; as well as error messages displayed to Users/Members. _Translation support for back-end admin panels provided by s2Member will come in a future release, along with more extensive translation support for front-end aspects._

 Like WordPress itself, we chose to use the GNU `gettext` localization framework to provide localization infrastructure for s2Member.
 GNU `gettext` is a mature, widely used framework for modular translation of software, and is the *de facto* standard for localization in the open source/free software realm.
+See also: [WordPress In Your Langauge](https://make.wordpress.org/polyglots/teams/)

 ## Building a Translation `.mo` File